 - Hide & Seek

-When starting a new exercise plan for your dog remember to take it slow by gradually increasing their daily activity.
-Like us, our dogs can injure themselves and get sore if they over extend themselves.
+When starting a new exercise plan for your dog remember to take it slowly by gradually increasing their daily activity.
+Like us, our dogs can injure themselves and get sore if they overextend themselves.

-Our dogs love treats, and it’s really easy to get carried away when we see how happy all those extra snacks make them.
-But all those extra calories add up, and as we all know, can be really hard to work off.
+Our dogs love treats, and it’s easy to get carried away when we see how happy all those extra snacks make them.
+But all those extra calories add up, and as we all know, can be difficult to work off.

 If you still want to reward your dog with treats, try cutting them in half or quarters.
-Our dogs don’t care about the size of snacks, they’ll just be happy that they’re getting them.
-If you don’t have any low-calorie treats, try fruits & veggies that are healthy for dogs such as:
+Our dogs don’t care about the size of snacks.
+They’re happy that they’re getting them.
+If you don’t have any low-calorie treats, try fruits & veggies to establish healthy eating habits for dogs such as: